The Mall at Turtle Creek: 2020 tornado

 At approximately 5:00 p.m.
 CDT on March 28, 2020, an EF3 tornado swept through the east side of Jonesboro, impacting the mall, Jonesboro Municipal Airport, and nearby commercial and residential areas.
 The tornado was categorized as an EF2 when it struck the mall, causing significant damage to the main entrance and most of its retail stores.
 In the preceding days, the mall had been temporarily closed due to COVID-19 pandemic restrictions and was nearly empty of customers.
 The tornado caused 22 injuries in Jonesboro and resulted in no fatalities.
 Dillard's, JCPenney, and Target have since reopened.
 On September 4, 2020, it was announced that Barnes & Noble would not reopen.

 Fate of the mall

-After the mall was hit by a tornado, the only stores that reopened were JCPenney, Target, and Dillard's.
-Ten months after the tornado, the city of Jonesboro issued a 30-day notice to mall owners Brookfield Properties, ordering the property to be cleaned up.
+After the 2020 tornado damaged The Mall at Turtle Creek, the only stores that reopened were JCPenney, Target, and Dillard's.
+Ten months after the tornado, the city of Jonesboro issued a 30-day notice to mall owner Brookfield Properties, ordering the property to be cleaned up.
 Three months after the notice, the cleanup process began.
 As of 2022, two years after the tornado, the mall has yet to be rebuilt and resembles a construction site.
 Jonesboro Mayor Harold Copenhaver stated he has encouraged Brookfield Properties to rebuild the mall, but stated the city has limited options because Brookfield Properties is a private organization.
 According to KAIT8, Brookfield Properties had no comment on the mall, nor its future.
+In 2023, Syracuse, New York-based Spinoso Real Estate Group was assigned as a third-party to manage the property.